The 2020 Oscar Nominations Are Here & There Are Some Surprises

 Here are the nominees for the 92nd Oscars.
-The show will air live on ET Canada Sunday February 9.
-In the words of Issa Rae, "Congratulations to these men!"
+The show will air live on ABC Sunday 9 February.
+At the time of writing, it's not been confirmed if any UK broadcaster will have the rights to air the show.

 Advertisement